MatchAPI/MatchAPI-Schema/README.md

 MatchAPI is a general-purpose schema, particularly suited for:

-### API Communication with Counterparties
+- **API communication with counterparties**
   Sharing portable, machine-readable dictionaries that can be automatically ingested.

-### Normalization and Interoperability
+- **Normalization and interoperability**
   Mapping FIX variants, binary feeds, and proprietary APIs into a unified internal model.

-### Conformance and Certification Testing
+- **Conformance and certification testing**
   Generating automated validation and test suites based on schema definitions.

-### Internal Self-Validation
+- **Internal self-validation**
   Ensuring implementations remain aligned with published specifications.

-### Documentation Generation
+- **Documentation generation**
   Producing up-to-date, human-readable documentation from a single authoritative source.

-### DevOps and CI/CD Integration
+- **DevOps and CI/CD integration**
   Embedding schema validation into build pipelines to prevent incompatible changes.

-This repository contains the official MatchAPI JSON Schema standard and documentation.

 > [!IMPORTANT]
 > MatchAPI JSON Schema and provided documentation are the intellectual property of [Esprow Pte.
 Ltd](https://www.esprow.com/).